QuartermindGames/acm/README.md

 ## Compiling

 I've yet to build this for Windows (Linux is my daily driver), and certainly not against MSVC.
-My recommendation for now is to use GCC/Clang if you can and I'll look at this hopefully soon.
+My recommendation for now is to use GCC/Clang if you can, and I'll look at this hopefully soon.